pocesar/node-stratum/README.md

 [![NPM](https://nodei.co/npm/stratum.png?downloads=true)](https://nodei.co/npm/stratum/)

-node-stratum
+Node.js Stratum
 ============

-Exposes a server to enable Stratum mining protocol (server and client) usage on Node.js and subscribe for events using EventEmitter, and accept `blocknotify` from `*coind` daemons
+Exposes a server to enable Stratum mining protocol (server and client) usage on Node.js and subscribe for events using EventEmitter, and accept `stratum-notify` from `*coind` daemons

 This is not a ready-to-use miner pool, you may use this server to implement your favorite altcoins, all the pool logic is up to you (shares, passwords, sessions, etc).

 # Highlights

 * Defer and promise based code instead of callbacks (avoid callback hell)
 * Simple but powerful API for managing both server and client
-* Build-in support for forking a `bitcoind` (`litecoind`, etc) process and accept RPC calls
+* Build-in support for spawn coins daemons (`bitcoind`, `litecoind`, etc) process and accept RPC calls
-* Easy for you to add your own procedures do the RPC server (using expose)
+* Easy for you to add your own procedures do the RPC server (using `expose`)
 * No need to worry about `.conf` files for the daemons, everything is passed through command line the best way possible (but you may override arguments)
-* Optimized code reuse with class methods
+* Optimized code reuse with class methods and dependency injection
-* All classes based on `EventEmitter` by default
+* All classes based on `EventEmitter` by default (through the `Base` class)
-* The client part make it easy, along with an RPC server, to setup a farming rig for coins, and also make possible to create a proxy from it
+* The client part make it easy, along with an RPC server, to setup your own farming pool for coins
+* You can create a proxy from it using the `Client` interface, mix up Stratum with your own RPC definition and commands
+* It's up to you to choose the logging module (like `winston`)

 # Install